Bats language: Postpositions

-Note that some of the directions or states which in English and Indo-European languages are expressed via prepositions, are in Batsbi expressed via locative cases.
+Some of the directions or states which in English and Indo-European languages are expressed via prepositions, are in Batsbi expressed via locative cases.

 Word order

 The neutral word order in Batsbi is SOV.

+Vocabulary

 Numerals

 Like most of its relatives, Batsbi numerals are vigesimal, using 20 as a common base.
 This is mainly evident in the construction of higher decads, so: